mobizt/FirebaseClient/README.md

 The Firebase app (`FirebaseApp`) is the main authentication and access token handler class in this library.
 All Firebase services Apps will take the authentication data called app token (`app_token_t`) that maintains by Firebase app, and use as the access key or bearer token while processing the request.

-The `FirebaseApp` class constructor accepts the user auth data (`user_auth_data`) which is the struct that holding the user input sign-in credentials and token.
+The `FirebaseApp` class constructor accepts the user auth data (`user_auth_data`) which is the struct that holds the user input sign-in credentials and token.

 The user auth data that passes to the `FirebaseApp` class constructor can be obtained from the following sign-in credentials, access key, auth token providers classs via `getAuth` function.

 Thses classes also mentioned in the earlier section.

-The [CustomAuth](examples/App/AppInitialization/CustomAuth/CustomAuth.ino), [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino), [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino) , and [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) are for authentications and non-authentication.
+The [CustomAuth](examples/App/AppInitialization/CustomAuth/CustomAuth.ino), [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino), [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino), and [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) are for authentications and non-authentication.

-The [CustomToken](examples/App/AppInitialization/TokenAuth/CustomToken/CustomToken.ino) ,[AccessToken](examples/App/AppInitialization/TokenAuth/AccessToken/AccessToken.ino) ,[IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino), and [LegacyToken](examples/App/AppInitialization/TokenAuth/LegacyToken/LegacyToken.ino) are for the Firebase services authorizations using tokens.
+The [CustomToken](examples/App/AppInitialization/TokenAuth/CustomToken/CustomToken.ino), [AccessToken](examples/App/AppInitialization/TokenAuth/AccessToken/AccessToken.ino), [IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino), and [LegacyToken](examples/App/AppInitialization/TokenAuth/LegacyToken/LegacyToken.ino) are for the Firebase services authorizations using tokens.

 The `getAuth` function is the function to get user auth data (`user_auth_data`) from these authentication provider classes.